Giovanni Solinas: Al-Faisaly FC (Harmah) - return

 Solinas returned to Al-Faisaly on 1 March 2017.
 The club was involved in a relegation fight, he saved the club from relegation.

 Kaizer Chiefs

 Solinas was appointed the head Coach of Kaizer Chiefs, during the 2018/2019 season.
 On 7 December 2018, Kaizer Chiefs and Solinas agreed the termination of his contract.
 He did not finish the season with Kaizer Chiefs.

 CS Sfaxien

 Solinas was appointed head coach of the club in 2021.

 Al-Faisaly FC (Harmah) - second return

 On 16 March 2023, Solinas was appointed as the manager of Al-Faisaly for the third time.

 Al-Najma

 On 7 September 2023, Solinas was appointed as manager of Al-Najma.

 Al-Merrikh

 On 13 July 2024, Solinas was appointed as manager of Sudanese club Al-Merrikh SC.

 Al-Faisaly FC (Harmah) - third return

-On 27 July 2025, Solians was appointed as manager of Al-Faisaly for the fourth time.
+On 27 July 2025, Solinas was appointed as manager of Al-Faisaly for the fourth time.